Phantom 309: Cultural allusions

 The song is a version of the vanishing hitchhiker ghost story, but the driver, not the hitchhiker, is the ghost.

 In the movie Pee-wee's Big Adventure, protagonist Pee-wee Herman, hitchhiking at night, is given a ride by trucker Large Marge, who proceeds to tell him of a horrible accident that occurred on the night in question years before, scaring him so that he requests to be let off sooner than he planned.
 Arriving at a truck stop, she advises him to tell the wait staff that Large Marge sent him, and drives away cackling.
 When he walks in the restaurant and mentions her name, the staff and regulars confirm that Marge perished in that very accident.

 In the movie Trailer Park Boys: Don't Legalize It, "Phantom 309" is the background music to the introductory scene at Ray's funeral.
 The song also reoccurs (continuing where it left off in the intro) later in the film when Bubbles contemplates leaving Ricky and Julian to live in the school bus his parents left him in their will.
 The song was referenced beforehand in the show, as well, during episode six of season five, "Don't Cross the Sh*t Line".
 While in J-ROCs trailer filming a "greasy film", Ray drinks a whole quart of liquor and rolls backwards into the shot where Bubbles is introducing himself in Trailer Park Girls Gone Wild, where J-ROC calls Ray a " 'Phantom 309'-lookin' mah-f**ker."

-In Grand Theft Auto IV and V, the Jobuilt Phantom is a conventional-cab sleeper truck based off the Peterbilt 379.
+In Grand Theft Auto IV and V, the Jobuilt Phantom is a conventional-cab sleeper truck based on the Peterbilt 379.